Indicia-Team/indicia-docs/administrating/importing-transect.rst

 Import Transect Sections
 ========================

-We import the transect sections in the same manner as the transects.
+We import the sections in the same manner as the transects.
 The significant difference is that we need a column in the CSV file that allows us to link the section to its transect.
 Any of the location fields which can contain unique identifiers can serve this purpose: the id, code or external_key.
 In this example the code is used.

 The columns in the CSV file are as follows.